 I am Emmy Noether junior group leader at the Munich Center for Mathematical Philosophy (MCMP, LMU Munich).
-I am also member of the Young Center of the LMU Center for Advanced Studies, and associated member of the Machine Learning group of the Dutch national research institute for mathematics and computer science.
+I am also a fellow of the Konrad Zuse School of Excellence in Reliable AI (relAI) and a member of the Young Center of the LMU Center for Advanced Studies (CAS^LMU).

 I am interested in applying the mathematical field of machine learning theory to philosophical questions around machine learning and artificial intelligence.
 My Emmy Noether project From Bias to Knowledge: The Epistemology of Machine Learning is concerned with the fundamental notion of inductive bias—the assumptions that allow a learning algorithm to learn.
 This project builds on my earlier German Science Foundation-funded project on the The Epistemology of Statistical Learning Theory.